Everglades, Key West, Florida

 Large alligator in Everglades National Park

-As I found out later, the metadata of the image indicates
+As I found out later, the metadata of the image indicate

 Subject distance: 1.642 meter